Ersindacalista/Fast-HTB-Lab/README.md

 Automate the process of connecting to the VPN, starting the Docker container, and opening Firefox in kiosk mode for a smoother HTB Academy experience.

+## Tools

+The script uses a Docker image from [linuxserver.io](https://linuxserver.io) that contains [Kali Linux](https://docs.linuxserver.io/images/docker-kali-linux/).
+Note that it is not a full virtual machine but a [Docker](https://www.docker.com/) container.

 ## Prerequisites

 Before getting started, make sure you have installed: